 Examination procedure for MA/MSc/MAppSci/MPlan Thesis

-The MA/MSc/MAppSci/MPlan theses are examined by an internal examiner (normally a member of the Department of Geography), and an external examiner whose name is submitted through the Master’s Degree Coordinator and Head of Department to the Division for approval.
+The MA/MSc/MAppSci/MPlan theses are examined by an internal examiner (normally a member of the School of Geography), and an external examiner whose name is submitted through the Master’s Degree Coordinator and Head of School to the Division for approval.
 The supervisor first obtains the agreement of the examiners to examine the thesis, before submitting their names to the Master’s Degree Coordinator.
 The supervisor is not an examiner but may submit a report on the thesis for the examiners to consider.

 Grading Scale: Master's

 Letter grade and Class of thesis